Pahiro/SuperSport2.bundle/README.md

 08-Sept-2017

-Selsta highlighted to me that each of the streams generated through USP are DRM enabled and as a result, can't be transcoded into anything, nor would Plex be able to direct play the content.
+Selsta highlighted to me that each of the manifests generated through USP are DRM enabled and as a result, can't be transcoded into anything, nor would Plex be able to direct play the content.
 Seems that DRM locks the content to a specific player, which in this case is the Bitmovin player.

 07-Sept-2017